Border security vital to both America and India: Trump says in presence of PM Modi | Devdiscourse

 US President Donald Trump on Sunday vowed to protect innocent civilians from the threat of radical Islamic terrorism and said border security is vital to both America and India as he emphasised on bolstering further the Indo-US security relationship.
 Addressing a record crowd of 50,000 Indian-Americans at the 'Howdy, Modi' event at the packed NRG stadium in Houston in the presence of Prime Minister Narendra Modi, Trump said the two countries will soon sign several defence deals to bolster their relationship.

-"India has never had a better friend in the White House than President Donald Trump.
-My administration fights for you every day," Trump said.
-He then praised his own administration's economic record, which he said created 70,000 new Texas manufacturing jobs.

 "Unemployment in Texas is currently at the lowest rate ever recorded in the history of our country, and unemployment in the United States has just reached the lowest level in over 51 years," he said.
-He said that over the last two years, unemployment among Indian-Americans dropped by one-third.
+He said that over the last two years, unemployment among Indian-Americans dropped by one-third, Trump said.

 He described Modi as "a great man, a great leader and my friend."
 The US president also praised the contributions of the Indian-Americans, saying they have enriched "our culture and uplifted our values.
 We are proud to have them as Americans."